0xPolygon/polygon-docs/docs/cdk/agglayer/agglayer-rs.md

 The service verifies the soundness of proofs from various CDK chains before forwarding them to L1 for verification.

-It replaces the previous [Golang implementation](agglayer-go.md)
+It replaces the previous [Golang implementation](agglayer-go.md).

 ## Architecture

 ### Components

-1. Aggregator: Receives and verifies zk-proofs.
+- Aggregator: Receives and verifies zk-proofs.

-2. Verifier: Confirms the soundness of proofs before submitting them to L1.
+- Verifier: Confirms the soundness of proofs before submitting them to L1.

 ### Data flow

-1. Input: Proofs from various CDK chains.
+- Input: Proofs from various CDK chains.
-2. Processing: Verification of proofs.
+- Processing: Verification of proofs.
-3. Output: Verified proofs sent to L1.
+- Output: Verified proofs sent to L1.

+[pic-here]

 ## Getting started